-As the Las Vegas Valley knocks on the door of 90-degree days, we know that triple digits are just around the corner.
-The police and animal lovers are sharing a reminder to never leave children or pets unattended in vehicles.
+As the Las Vegas Valley endures its annual stretch of triple-digit temperatures, police and animal lovers share a reminder to never leave children or pets unattended in vehicles.

 In the U.S., 51 children died in hot cars in 2018, the worst year on record, according to the advocacy group KidsAndCars.org.
 The previous high was 49 children in 2010.

 Larry Hadfield of the Las Vegas Metropolitan Police Department emphasized that one death is too many.

 “It’s better off just to take your children with you inside the store because five minutes can turn into 15 minutes,” he said.
 “And when the temperatures gets up — even at 90 degrees — you have to amplify that for the interior of the car and having a person that cannot do anything about that could, in some cases, kill.”

 Hadfield said the major concern is children who are restrained by car seats can’t get out and are unable to use a cellphone to get out of a dangerous situation.
 He said if you find a child in a vehicle who appears in distress, call 911.

 “First and foremost, we want to make sure that we have that child’s best interests at heart and we want to get them safe,” he said.
 “If you see a child that is unresponsive in a vehicle, it is up to you to determine what is the best course of conduct.
 You have to remember that emergency responders are coming.”

 Cathy Brooks, owner of The Hydrant Club in downtown Las Vegas, said for dogs, conditions can become lethal more quickly.

 “Even if your car is in the shade, even if the windows are open, even if there is a breeze, the likelihood that the temperature regulation in the car is going to be enough for your dog is at or below zero,” she said.
 “The temperature in the car will become unbearable for your dog very quickly.